 9. Pediatric Care

-The other nine essential benefits above, but provided to children.
+The essential benefits above, but provided to children.
 Including dental and vision services for children under age 19.
-The mix of services and common conditions treated are different for different age groups.
+The mix of services and common conditions treated are quite different for different age groups.

 10. Maternity and Newborn Care